rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 ### Backups

-{{< accordion title="What are the minimum and maximum limits for single Cloud Block Storage volumes?" col="in" href="accordion1" >}}
+{{< accordion title="What are the minimum and maximum limits for single Cloud Block Storage volume?" col="in" href="accordion1" >}}

-The minimum size for a Cloud Block Storage volume is 50 GB for an SSD volume or 75 GB for an SATA volume.
+The minimum size for a Cloud Block Storage volume is 50 GB for an SSD volume or 75 GB for a SATA volume.
 The maximum volume size is 1 TB.
 {{< /accordion >}}

 {{< accordion title="What is the maximum number of Cloud Block Storage volumes I can attach to a single server instance?" col="in" href="accordion2" >}}